alfonso-villegas/Absenteeism/README.md

 ### Kaggle:
 Binary Text Classifier that decides if a given Tweet is a about a Real Disaster (1) or Not (0), making use of different NLP techniques, processes, libraries and algorithms.
 The pipeline I built is coded in Python, using mainly NLTK and Scikit-Learn.
 Steps:
-EDA - Data Cleaning - Text Processing - Modelling
+EDA - Data Cleaning - Text Processing - Modelling.
 Competition: https://www.kaggle.com/c/nlp-getting-started